Code-Institute-Submissions/mortonharbour/README.md

 ## Deployment

 The website is deployed to GitHub and is an exact copy of the version on Cloud 9 ide.
+I created a repository on GitHub called mortonharbour and then pushed the files to the repository from Cloud 9 ide.

+In GitHub I then opened the settings menu and under GitHub pages selected the source as Master Branch to host the webiste on GitHub.

-I have deployed as a master branch and the website address is:
+I have deployed as a master branch and the website address is below.
+In order to view the website, you can copy and paste the below link into your browser's address bar.
+This is a responsive website and will work on mobiles, tablets, laptops and larger devices.

 https://salomelamprecht.github.io/mortonharbour

-In addition, if it is not obvious, you should also describe how to run your code locally.

 ## Credits